Fishmans: 2004–present: Reunions, cult popularity, and reissues

-Fishmans' popularity only continued to grow, even after Sato's untimely passing.
+Despite the death of Sato and Fishmans disbanding, their popularity continued to grow.
 In 2004, a tribute album Sweet Dreams for Fishmans was released, including covers by artists as diverse as OOIOO, Bonobos, and UA.
 This was followed by the compilation albums Kūchū (空中) and Uchū (宇宙) in 2005, which included rare and unreleased tracks alongside their best hits.
 Among these was A Piece of Future, a 10-minute long post-rock track only ever performed live by Fishmans finally released to the public.
 This song was later remixed by tribute project Fishmans+, a project whose membership includes the likes of Cornelius, Ryuichi Sakamoto and many other Japanese musicians, as well as a large majority of original Fishmans members.

 On November 22, 2005 the remaining members of Fishmans paid tribute to their fans and Shinji Sato by performing live at the Rising Sun Rock Festival.
 The show lasted three and a half hours, and featured many guest singers, who performed on vocals.
 The following month, a tribute art exhibition The Long Season Rewind was held in Shibuya with contributions from various artists.
 In the same month, live compilation single いかれたBaby / 感謝(驚) / Weather Report was released, featuring three remixed live performed songs courtesy of ZAK.

 In 2006, The Long Season Revue was released on DVD (directed by Kensuke Kawamura), which contained a nearly complete live video of Fishmans' tribute concert on November 22 of the previous year.
 A complete performance of "Long Season" was conducted at the concert, however for unknown reasons it is not present on The Long Season Revue.
 The live video was originally only screened in theatres and it featured the original members of the band together with a cast of supporting musicians such as UA, Asa-Chang, Hanaregumi, Oki Yuichi (of Tokyo Ska Paradise Orchestra) and Ikuko Harada of Clammbon.
 Following these concerts, Honzi, a long-time contributor with the band, died in 2007.